Tasmania cricket team: National competitiveness

-Simmons had proved an inspirational captain for Tasmania, and although the side only won one of the twelve first-class matches under his leadership, that had more to do with the quality of the homegrown players at the time.
+Simmons had proved an inspirational captain for Tasmania, and although the team only won one of the twelve first-class matches under his leadership, that had more to do with the quality of the homegrown players at the time.
 His List A cricket record was more successful, leading Tasmania to six victories in eleven matches.
 He also assisted the TCA in modernising the administration of cricket in the state.

 After making the Gillette Cup semi-finals in the 1974–75 and 1975–76 seasons, Tasmania qualified for the final for the first time in the 1977–78 season, but lost to Western Australia at the WACA Ground by seven wickets.
 A surprise victory came the following year in the 1978–79 Gillette Cup domestic one-day competition, in a repeat of the previous year's final.
 The game was played at the TCA Ground in Hobart, and the home ground advantage proved decisive, with Tasmania beating Western Australia by 47 runs.
 Within a fortnight Tasmania had won their first Sheffield Shield match, again beating Western Australia, this time by four wickets in Devonport.
 The victory showed the mainland states Tasmania was capable of competing among the nation's best.

 The Tasmanian Tigers at the 2009/10 Ford Ranger Cup Final.
 They won the game by 110 runs.

 The presence of Simmons, and the 1978–79 Gillette Cup victory, had brought attention to Tasmanian cricket, and soon other international professionals joined the state for brief stints to both help out Tasmania's development, and gain further experience in Australian conditions.
 Michael Holding, Winston Davis, Patrick Patterson, Richard Hadlee and Dennis Lillee were among the more notable players to represent Tasmania in the late 1970s and early '80s.

-After finally being admitted to the Sheffield Shield permanently, the Tasmanian side initially struggled for success and consistency, and were the competition's whipping-boys throughout the 1980s and early 90s.
+After finally being admitted to the Sheffield Shield permanently, the Tasmanian team initially struggled for success and consistency, and were the competition's whipping-boys throughout the 1980s and early 90s.
 The rise of a local hero in the form of David Boon, who by 1984 had achieved international fame, showed the country, and the world, that Tasmanian cricket was here to stay.
 Wicket-keeper Roger Woolley also briefly rose to prominence, representing Australia in two tests, and four One Day Internationals in 1983–84.
 The pair had become the first Tasmanians to represent Australia at test level since Charles Eady in 1910.

-Despite their skills, the Tasmanian side struggled to win throughout this period.
-Regardless of the lack of competitive success, one exceptionally bright point came with the unearthing of a rare talent in Ricky Ponting, who would go on to become one of the world's best batsmen.
+Despite their skills, the Tasmanian team struggled to win throughout this period.
+Regardless of the lack of competitive success, one bright point came with the unearthing of talent in Ricky Ponting, who would go on to become one of the world's best batsmen.